-Unless indicated otherwise or the context requires, all information in this prospectus assumes (i) an initial public offering price of \$[] per share and (ii) no exercise of the underwriters' over-allotment option to purchase additional shares of our common stock.
+Unless indicated otherwise or the context requires, all information in this prospectus assumes (i) an initial public offering price of \$14.00 per share and (ii) no exercise of the underwriters' over-allotment option to purchase additional shares of our common stock.

 We are a newly organized specialty finance company formed to invest across the cannabis ecosystem through investments in the form of direct loans to, and equity ownership of, privately held cannabis companies.
-All such investments are designed to be compliant with all applicable laws and regulations within the jurisdictions in which they are made or to which we are otherwise subject, including U.S. federal laws.
+All of our investments are designed to be compliant with all applicable laws and regulations within the jurisdictions in which they are made or to which we are otherwise subject, including U.S. federal laws.
 We will make equity investments only in companies that are compliant with all applicable laws and regulations within the jurisdictions in which they are located or operate, including U.S. federal laws.
 We may make loans to companies that we determine based on our due diligence are licensed in, and complying with, state-regulated cannabis programs, regardless of their status under U.S. federal law, so long as the investment itself is designed to be compliant with all applicable laws and regulations in the jurisdiction in which the investment is made or to which we are otherwise subject, including U.S. federal law.
-We are externally managed by Silver Spike Capital, LLC ("SSC" or the "Adviser") and seek to expand the compliant cannabis investment activities of SSC's leading investment platform in the cannabis industry.
-We primarily seek to partner with private equity firms, entrepreneurs, business owners and management teams to provide credit and equity financing alternatives to support buyouts, recapitalizations, growth initiatives, refinancings and acquisitions across cannabis companies, including cannabis-enabling technology companies, cannabis company derives at least 50% of its revenues or profits from, or commits at least 50% of its assets to, activities related to cannabis at the time of our investment in the cannabis company.
-We are not required to invest a specific percentage of our assets in such cannabis companies, and we may make debt and equity investments in other companies in the health and wellness sector.
+We are externally managed by Spike Capital, LLC ("SSC" or the "Adviser") and seek to expand the compliant cannabis investment activities of SSC's leading investment platform in the cannabis industry.
+We primarily seek to partner with private equity firms, entrepreneurs, business owners and management teams to provide credit and equity financing alternatives to support buyouts, recapitalizations, growth initiatives, refinancings and acquisitions across cannabis companies, including cannabis-enabling technology companies, cannabis-related health and wellness companies, and hemp and cannabidiol ("CBD") distribution companies.
+Under normal circumstances, each such cannabis company derives at least 50% of its revenues or profits from, or commits at least 50% of its assets to, activities related to cannabis at the time of our investment in the cannabis companies in the health and wellness sector.